 Bamigo's love of bamboo

 Our amigos love bamboo for many reasons.
 Keep Cool!
 We’ll share them with you.
-Bamboo grows in three different ways: in the forest, in plantations and in farm yards.
+Bamboo grows in two different ways: in the forest, and in plantations.
 If you manage a bamboo plantation properly, the balance between growing and cutting the bamboo is just right.
-Bamboo shoots literally shoot up in the air, as they grow super fast.
+Bamboo literally shoots up into the air and grows incredibly fast.
 And yes, one bamboo plant can consist of multiple stems.
 That means extra bamboo!
 Therefore, you can count on a steady production.
 The benefits for the environment haven’t gone unnoticed either.

 - First of all, no artificial watering